Adults have a major role in helping to prevent bullying. Find out what you can do:

 - Learn what bullying is and what it is not.
 Many behaviors that look like bullying may be just as serious, but may require different response strategies.
 You can also learn about what to look for as warning signs that some of your students might be involved in bullying and who might be at more risk for being involved.
 Know about special considerations for specific groups.

 - Establish a safe school climate.
 Often the first step to preventing bullying is making sure the students, teachers, and administrators alike are educated about bullying.
 Tools like the School Bus Drivers Training and Classroom Teacher Training can help.
 For kids, tools like these webisodes can help them learn about bullying.

 - Learn how to engage parents and youth in the building a positive school climate.
 Learning how to talk about bullying with youth is a critical step.

 - Know about your obligations under your state’s anti-bullying law.
-Learn also about federal laws that require schools to address harassment based on race, color, national origin, sex, and disabilities.
-Work to establish rules and policies to help let the entire school community know the expectations around bullying and procedures to report and investigate when something happens.
+Learn also about federal laws that require schools to address harassment based on race, color, national origin, sex (including sexual orientation and gender identity), disability, and religion.
+Work to establish rules and policies to help the entire school community understand the expectations around bullying, how to report it, and the procedures for investigating and responding when something happens.